JetBrains/resharper-unity/readme.md

 Current features:

 * ReSharper knows about classes that derive from `UnityEngine.MonoBehaviour` and the classes, public fields and methods are no longer marked as unused when Solution Wide Analysis is enabled.
-* Alt+Insert on MonoBehaviour classes to generate event handlers (without the proper methods for now)
+* Alt+Insert on MonoBehaviour classes to generate event handlers (without the proper method parameters for now)

 That's it!
 If you want anything else, [suggest it](https://github.com/JetBrains/resharper-unity/issues)!